 Sales Tax Exempt Certificates

 Several states have granted the University tax exempt status and service providers such as hotels will generally waive sales tax if provided with the tax exempt certificate issued to the University by their state with proof the expense is for university business.
 Many vendors require the bill be paid with a university corporate card as proof the expense is for university business.
 Whenever possible, employees should request the sales tax be waived when paying travel costs for university business.

 Detailed information on which states have issued exemption certificates to St. Lawrence University and any applicable restrictions is available here.
 Employees may click on the states they will be traveling to in order to print copies of the required certificate.
 Employees will be required to enter their network ID and password to access these documents.

-Employees traveling to foreign countries are encouraged to review the benefits offered by the Employee Travel Assistance Program.
+Employees traveling to foreign countries are encouraged to review the rules and benefits offered by the Employee Travel Assistance Program.
 The program provides three areas of service for employees traveling on business and/or vacation: pre-trip information, emergency medical assistance, and emergency personal services.

 All expenses incurred on foreign travel should indicate the exchange rate in effect during the travel period and the traveler’s expense report must report expenses in U.S. dollars.
 Employees needing assistance in converting their foreign expenses to U.S. dollars may contact Accounts Payable and/or use an online currency conversion tool at www.xe.com.

 Employees with unusual circumstances, for example not owning a car and having a trip of less than 125 miles, should discuss the issue with their division VP for guidance and direction.